dojo/docs/developer/bugs.rst

 Logging In
 ==========

-The `bug tracker <http://bugs.dojotoolkit.org>`_ uses the LDAP information from the overall `Dojo Foundation <http://dojofoundation.org>`_. `Register for a Dojo Foundation account <http://my.dojofoundation.org>`_ and login to Trac via the auth dialog using those credentials. **note** this username/password combination will work on all Dojo Sites, eg: http://livedocs.dojotoolkit.org
+The `bug tracker <http://bugs.dojotoolkit.org>`_ uses the LDAP information from the overall Dojo projects account. `Register for a Dojo projects account <http://my.dojofoundation.org>`_ and login to Trac via the auth dialog using those credentials. **note** this username/password combination will work on all Dojo Sites, eg: http://livedocs.dojotoolkit.org

 Getting Notified
 ================